 Garner Lake, often called Lakeland Lake, is the largest lake in Shelby County.

-The lake was created from farmland in 1959 as the central feature of Lakeland Amusement Park which operated from 1961 to 1978.
-It was named after the park’s creator/promoter, Louis Garner.
+The lake was created from farmland in 1959 as the central feature of Lakeland Amusement Park which operated from 1961 to 1978, and was named after the park’s creator/promoter, Louis Garner.

 The lake is fed by Scott’s Creek entering at the south end as well as runoff from approximately 777 acres.
 An Artesian well helps maintain the water level during dry months.
 Depth is over 50 ft along the dam extending a few hundred yards down the middle.